wilbcn/Splunk/Splunk-Investigations.md

 # 🔍 Splunk Cloud: Scenario-Based Investigations, Alerts & Dashboards

 ## 📖 Overview
 This is a follow up project to my initial Splunk Cloud setup with Universal Forwarders on both a Windows & Linux machine.
 In this project, I aim to simulate real-world security scenarios, perform further SPL queries, and create alerts and dashboards, to develop a deeper understanding of Splunk and to gain hands-on experience.
+To accompany this documentation, I will refer to the MITRE ATTACK framework, referencing real world examples for prevention and detection strategies.

-This will also serve me well as I soon intend to take the Blue Team Level 1 certifcation exam.
+I will then leverage the knowledge gained to assist me in the Blue Team Level 1 certifcation exam.

 ## 🎯 Goals
 - Simulate security events for log analysis and threat detection.
 - Perform more advanced SPL searches to hands-on experience and development.
 - Create real-time alerts for security incidents.
+- Utilise the MITRE ATTACK Framework to align with real-world adversary tactics.
 - Develop dashboards for proactive log monitoring and visualisation.
-- Utilise the MITRE ATTACK Framework to align with real-world adversary tactics.

-### Learning & Practical Applications
-- Building scenario-based investigations for real-world security analysis.
-- Learning SPL techniques for anomaly detection & log correlation.
-- Automating security monitoring with alerts & scheduled reports.
-- Designing Splunk dashboards for continuous security insights.

 ### 🔍 MITRE ATT&CK Framework Integration
 This project also allowed me to gain essential experience using MITRE ATT&CK.
 By structuring our tests and detections based on MITRE techniques, I can ensure our Splunk implementation mirrors industry best practices for security monitoring.
 Below are the MITRE techniques referred to in this project, which I carried out during the practical tests.